 Few decisions are made in a vacuum.
-Where we live, where we work, the cars we drive and the toothpaste we use are often the results of what we hear and who we speak to.
+Where we live, where we work, the cars we drive, and the toothpaste we use often are the results of what we hear and who we speak to.
 It may not be scientifically derived, but anecdotal information heavily influences our choices.

 Marketing professor Lars Perner of the University of Southern California contends that three factors determine identification with a reference group.
-There are some people, for example, that we may aspire to be like movie stars, elite athletes, and public authority figures.
-We may not know them but follow them still.
-Others are closer to our own orbit, i.e. people we associate with because of what we hold in common: age groups, religious faiths, and political affiliations.
+There are some people, for example, that we may admire or aspire to be like.

+These include movie stars, elite athletes, and public authority figures.
+We may not know them, but we still follow them.
+Others are closer to our own orbits, such as people we associate with because of what we hold in common: age groups, religious faiths, and political affiliations.

 Finally, reference groups are determined on the basis of disassociation.
 Many adolescents, for example, actively seek to identify apart from their parental ties.
-Non-voters, in the same way, refrain from civic participation because they feel alienated from the prevailing political system.
+Nonvoters, in the same way, refrain from civic participation because they feel alienated from the prevailing political system.
 Aspiration, association, and disassociation each contribute to the consumer profile.

 Reference groups also help businesses, advertisers, and social scientists better determine patterns of behavior to sell products or craft policies.
 Case in point: a company that sells chewing tobacco is more likely to place an ad in a hunting magazine than in an urban nightlife periodical because its customers and prospects tend to be rural, middle-aged males.

-The Different Types of Reference Groups
+Types of Groups